This content is outdated and currently under review for accuracy. For the latest up-to-date product information please visit godaddy.com

 The tiers are reasonably priced, per month and per user.

-How teams can be enhanced with Office 365 collaboration tools
+How teams can be enhanced with Microsoft 365 collaboration tools

-On the surface, Office 365 doesn’t appear to be set up for collaborative sessions, team meetings, and other inter-team discussions.
+On the surface, Microsoft 365 doesn’t appear to be set up for collaborative sessions, team meetings, and other inter-team discussions.
 However, it’s actually a powerful tool for all those situations.

 For starters, consider the benefit of cloud storage.
 It’s simple enough that you could take it for granted.
 However, having the ability to share documents and work on them collectively (regardless of location) is a boon, especially with the mobility of many small teams.